cognitect-labs/aquamacs-support/README.md

 ~~~
 ((clojure-mode (clj-repl-command "clojure -A:dev"
     "clojure -X:socketserver :port 1337"
 				                 "java -jar clojure.jar"
 				                 "clojure")))
 ~~~

-When running `run-clojure-command` with this `.dir-locals.el` you will be able to:
+When using `Control-c Control-z` with this `.dir-locals.el` you will be able to:

 * Press enter to immediately use the first option `clj -A:test`
 * Browse other options with up and down arrow keys.
   * All previously used REPL launching commands are available as options after browsing past the last item in your .dir-locals.el
 * Search for a command in your .dir-locals.el and command history with `Option-r`

+`Control-z` will automatically launch a REPL with the first defined command in the loaded `.dir-locals.el`

 ## .dir-locals.el Location